sedol1339/files/papers.md

     - Some seeds are consistently better than others in a given dataset for both weight initializations and data orders.
 Some weight initializations for output layer perform well across all studied tasks (binary classification).
     - Worse performing models can often be distinguished from better ones early in training.
 We show that better performance can be achieved with the same computational resources by using early stopping algorithms that stop the least promising trials early in training: start many, stop early, continue some.

+Gromov, V. A., & Migrina, A. M. (2020).
+A Language as a Self-organized Critical System. . doi: 10.37247/PACS.1.2020.4

+    - The authors hypothesize that a natural language is a self-organized critical system (SOC) (see P. Bak, "How Nature Works: The Science of Self-Organized Criticality").
+In SOC, we consider some space space of elements able to be in two states, active and passive, and the “avalanches” are chain reactions of elements’ state changes triggered by changes of other elements.
+A power-law distribution governing avalanche sizes.
+SOC-systems usually exhibit long periods of slow evolution as opposed to short periods of fast evolution when the system space is changed drastically; similar phenomenon is reported to take place for evolving language systems.
+	- In natural language, we formalize the space as a cooccurrence graph: vertices correspond to words and an edge is present if and only if the words associated with its incident vertices occur simultaneously in the same text of the sample involved, once or more.
+An avalanche, in this context, is a text of a language.
+	- The hypothesis that sizes of avalanches obey a power-law distribution forms the subject of the present study.
+The present work is focused on the study (and comparison) of statistical characteristics of texts sets for English and Russian languages being considered in their synchronic and diachronic aspects.
+	- Poetry distributions appear closest to a canonical power-law and therefore poetry may be treated as a kind of supporting column of a language (fig. 1).

 Mosbach, M., Andriushchenko, M., & Klakow, D. (2020).
 On the Stability of Fine-tuning BERT: Misconceptions, Explanations, and Strong Baselines. arXiv, 2006.04884.
 Retrieved from https://arxiv.org/abs/2006.04884v3

     - The two common hypotheses for fine-tuning instability are catastrophic forgetting and small size of the fine-tuning datasets.
 We argue that none of them has a causal relationship with fine-tuning instability.